hammady/rayyan-formats-plugins/README.md

 ## Usage

-To configure your client application to use some or all of the format plugins here, call the `formats` method.
+To configure your client application to use some or all of the format plugins here, call the `plugins` method.
 Typically, in Rails, this is done in an initializer:

     # config/initializers/rayyan-formats.rb
-    RayyanFormats::Base.formats = [
+    RayyanFormats::Base.plugins = [
       RayyanFormats::Plugins::Refman,
       RayyanFormats::Plugins::EndNote,
       RayyanFormats::Plugins::BibTeX,